 Our Partnership with USAID

-USAID and SATO, part of LIXIL, are joining forces to create sustainable sanitation and hygiene markets and improve the lives of more than 2 million people by 2026.
+Under the Partnership for Better Living, USAID and SATO, part of LIXIL, have joined forces to create sustainable sanitation and hygiene markets and improve the lives of more than 2 million people by 2026.

 An estimated two billion people — about one quarter of the global population — live without access to safe, sanitary toilets.
 To solve this challenge and achieve Sustainable Development Goal 6.2 (‘Access to adequate and equitable sanitation and hygiene for all by 2030’), we are teaming up with USAID to ensure SATO’s innovative and affordable products are available to even more people around the world.